 Music is the passion of our participants.
-The funding from a charitable organisation will help purchase musical accessories such as an analogue audio mixer, loudspeaker, microphone, headphones, multicore, portable stage, stage lights, control board and cables.
+The funding from a charitable organisation helped purchase musical accessories such as an analogue audio mixer, loudspeaker, microphone, headphones, multicore, portable stage, stage lights, control board and cables.
 In addition, we have iPads and musical instruments which our participants use in their music sessions.
-The funding will also support hiring a music trainer and musicians to join the sharing sessions for a year.
-The participants will be engaged in practice workshops with our music tutor every week at the Ocker Hill venue of Options for Life.
-There will also be four hours of music sessions every month by an expert professional musician.
-Each of the sessions will demonstrate new styles and instrumentation.
-Our participants will collaborate with the musician and staff to perform in our existing choir.
-In addition, they will have an insight into the styles and cultural backgrounds of their music.
-Moreover, our radio shows will feature the interviews of our participants about their experience of music.
+The funding also supported hiring a music trainer and musicians to join the sharing sessions for a year.
+The participants were engaged in practice workshops with our music tutor every week at the Ocker Hill venue of Options for Life.
+There were four hours of music sessions every month by an expert professional musician.
+Each of the sessions demonstrated new styles and instrumentation.
+Our participants collaborated with the musician and staff to perform in our existing choir.
+In addition, they had an insight into the styles and cultural backgrounds of their music.
+Moreover, our radio shows featured the interviews of our participants about their experience of music.

 Football 4 Healthy Life

 Options for Life received a grant from Boshier-Hinton Foundation for its 'Football 4 Healthy Life' project.
 Football is a healthy game which ensures participants sound physical health.
-This project will provide an opportunity for people with learning disabilities to receive training, practice and take part in football competitions.
-It will bring out the individual potential, build their confidence and keep them physically and mentally fit.
+This project provided an opportunity for people with learning disabilities to receive training, practice and take part in football competitions.
+It brought out the individual potential, built their confidence and kept them physically and mentally fit.

-Ten of our participants will receive football strips in the project.
-They will practise football sessions every week at Goals.
-Each football session will last for two hours and will consist of fun football matches, coaching drills and other football activities.
-The sessions will be open to all abilities and impairments.
-We will invite other charities working with learning disabilities to join the fun.
+Ten of our participants received football strips.
+They practise football sessions every week at Goals.
+Each football session lasts for two hours and consists of fun football matches, coaching drills and other football activities.
+The sessions are open to all abilities and impairments.
+We invited other charities working with learning disabilities to join the fun.

 Options for Life Website Development

 The Eveson Trust provided a grant of £5,940 toward a web development project for Options for Life.
-The project will introduce a brand new website for Options for Life.
-The new website will be built on a drag-and-drop interface that will allow us to update the website without any coding knowledge.
+The project introduced a brand new website for Options for Life.
+The new website was built on a drag-and-drop interface that allowed us to update the website without any coding knowledge.

 An informative and interactive website is essential for a charity organisation like Options for Life.
-It will help communicate with our participants, their parents and carers, funders and stakeholders.
-The website will also be a platform to raise funding to support our participants as well.
+It helps communicate with our participants, their parents, carers, funders and stakeholders.
+The website is also a platform to raise funding to support our participants.

-The funding will also help procure some marketing materials for the publicity of our work to the wider communities.
+The funding also helped procure some marketing materials for the publicity of our work to the wider communities.

 Glow & Go!

 Thanks to Arnold Clark Community Fund for a grant of £2,000 for our beauty salon project.
-The fund will be used to provide a purpose-built beauty salon at the Ashes hub for the participants who are people with learning disabilities and/or autism, to be able to have a more real-life experience whilst taking part in their beauty, hair and pamper sessions.
-The cost for the equipment to set up the beauty salon will be met by the grant money.
+The fund was used to provide a purpose-built beauty salon at the Ashes hub for the participants who are people with learning disabilities and/or autism, to be able to have a more real-life experience whilst taking part in their beauty, hair and pamper sessions.
+The cost for the equipment to set up the beauty salon was met by the grant money.

-We have also received a grant of £2,661 from Morrisons Foundation for the project to be set up at the Oak Green Lodge hub.
-The participants at the Oak Green Lodge hub will also have the opportunity to go through a beauty salon experience at the hub.
-A beauty trainer will provide beauty care and tips to the participants.
+We also received an additional grant of £2,661 from Morrisons Foundation for the project.
+The participants at the Oak Green Lodge hub have the opportunity to go through a beauty salon experience at the hub.
+A beauty trainer provided beauty care and tips to the participants.